How can we help?

 A progress bar at the bottom of the screen helps you track how many users have been reviewed.

-Step 3 – Submit the Review
+Step 3 – Complete the Report and Submit the Review

 • Click Submit to finalize the review